 Top Level Elements

-The table below gives an overview of the usage of the top level elements (those immediately below the root TransXChange element) within TXC-PTI.
+The table below gives an overview of the usage of the top level elements (those immediately below the root TransXChange element) within the TXC general schema.
 For more details see the sections referenced.

 Table 1 - Usage of top-level elements in TXC-PTI